calband/calchart/README-architecture.md

 ### CalChartPreferences

-`CalChartPreferences` is the Dialog that is used to interact and manipulate values of `CalChartConfiguration`.  `CalChartPreferences` is a `wxNotebook` of different Dialogs that visualize the values in `CalChartConfiguration`, and provide controls for changing their values, as well as a way to visualize what that change would produce.
-Because we need a way to manipulate the values without affecting the current values, the approach is to make a local copy of the current Global `CalChartConfiguration` and then manipulate that.
+`CalChartPreferences` is the Dialog that is used to interact and manipulate values of `CalChart::Configuration`.  `CalChartPreferences` is a `wxNotebook` of different Dialogs that visualize the values in `CalChart::Configuration`, and provide controls for changing their values, as well as a way to visualize what that change would produce.
+Because we need a way to manipulate the values without affecting the current values, the approach is to make a local copy of the current Global `CalChart::Configuration` and then manipulate that.
 This is the reason for a "write-queue" in the `CalChartPreferences`; we can manipulate a copy of the Configuration to see the effect without affecting the current settings.

 So why use this copy/manipulate/assign paradigm than the Undo/Do approach used in other places of CalChart?
 Because we don't want to "pollute" the undo stack with modifications of the Configuration.
 It would be surprising that Undo would change the color of the background in calchart.